abelmehari/abelmehari.github.io/_portfolio/Unveiling the Potential Open Banking in Developing Countries - A Regression Analysis..md

 **5- RESEARCH TIMETABLE**

-The study proposes the following research timetable for actual study which will be initiated during fall 2021/ 2022
+The study proposes the following research timetable for the actual study which will be initiated during fall 2021/ 2022

 September 2021               -    Literature review

 October 2021                 -     Literature Review

 November 2022                -     Data Collection

 December 2021                -    Getting Initial Results

 January- February 2022       -      Writing Chapters

-March 2022                       -     Applying for the thesis Defense
+March 2022                   -     Applying for the Thesis Defense

 **REFERENCES**